Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 14:
+>Finally a full day of code after a busy weekend!
+Will be experimenting with NodeJS all day, will try to build myself an restful API.

 >Day 13:
 >Continued playing around with Node, starting to really like it.
 >Might spend tomorrow working on my discord bot or building an API.